UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-3-pwm/01-pwm.md

       (just choose 1 set of CCR and ARR values from your classwork 1)

 ## PWM set up in stm32
+> Since you need to log in to stm32 to generate code, we have already generated the code for you.
+You could skip the following part and directly set the varaibles [here](#start-coding) for now.
 ### Define the PWM features in the IDE

 > There are many pins on the board.
 You need to find out which pin your `TIMx_CHx` is connected to.